abdo3a/PcGs_finder/README.md

 Overview
 PcGs-finder is a computational pipeline to identify Polycomb-group proteins (PcGs) homologous in eukaryotes.
 PcGs-finder can be run using any set of sequence data, as long as sequences are in fasta format.
 PcGs-finder is a python script to apply pipeline employs hmmer (jackhmmer) protein search and eggNOG mapper to find a robust protein homologous within a big protein database.
 Finally, the selected protein searched for the domain architecture using hmmerscan.
 All results will be reported in a tab-delimited file.

 PcGs-finder can be used to process sequences downloaded directly from GenBank/NCBI local sequence data (e.g. sequences not downloaded from GenBank such as unpublished data), or a combination of both.
 PcGs-finder process total predicted proteins based on genomics or transcriptomics data.
-PcGs-finder offers the option to select a different PcGs’ sub-units (ezh,suz12, esc, or p55); to allow users to find the homologous of each sub-unit separately.
+PcGs-finder offers the option to select a different PcGs’ sub-units (E(z),Su(z)12, ESC, or NURF55); to allow users to find the homologous of each sub-unit separately.
 Also, PcGs-finder offers a multi-threading option for fast and short-time computing.

 PcGs-finder is scalable and can be used to process a variety of datasets, ranging from small datasets (one species) to large datasets with thousands of proteins.
 PcGs-finder was intended to be objective and repeatable and provides a meaningful output at every step to help guide user decisions.